 What Sources Sought actually is

-The agency uses responses to answer three practical questions:
+The agency uses the responses to figure out three things:

-- Is there enough capable small business to set this aside?
-If at least 2 qualified small businesses respond, the Rule of Two requires them to set it aside for small business (or further — 8(a), HUBZone, SDVOSB).
+- Can we set this aside for small business?
+If at least two qualified small businesses respond, the Rule of Two kicks in and the agency has to set it aside (small business, or further — 8(a), HUBZone, SDVOSB).

 The key insight